MONUMOURYA12/coin-toss/README.md

 # coin-toss
-basically this project is based upon basic HTML,CSS and JAVASCRIPT.
+This project is based upon basic HTML,CSS and JAVASCRIPT.